benmolyneux/interview-app/README.md

 - The delete button should remove the todo item from the list and delete it using the API (API REST understanding and bit of above)

-- Create a page for an individual TODO
+- Create a page for an individual TODO.
+You can get an individual todo from the api by passing an `id` query parameter to the GET endpoint

 # Questions (15 minutes)